Articles in this section

-This article is about the Spot Colors module, in the modules panel, which allows you to control how each spot color is treated during printing, from ignoring non-essential to simulating them accurately with process inks or specialized color models like Lab values.
+This article outlines the Spot Colors Module, which allows you to control how each spot color is treated during printing, from ignoring non-essential to simulating them accurately with process inks or Lab values.

 The Spot Colors module is an advanced feature designed for the efficient management of spot colors in files.
-Spot colors, typically used to denote specific special inks (such as metallics or fluorescents), need careful handling during pre-press and production to ensure accurate color reproduction among other practical applications:
+Spot colors, typically used to denote specific special inks (such as white, metallics or fluorescents), need careful handling during pre-press and production to ensure accurate color reproduction among other practical applications (brand color management, jobs with cut contoura, ink optimization, etc.).

 Module features

-This module offers a comprehensive set of tools to check, map, and manipulate these spot colors before sending a job to print:
+This module offers a comprehensive set of tools to review, map, and manipulate these spot colors before sending a job to print:

 Info